 - Hairdressing and beauty care

 See 'How to apply' below for a link to Qualifax, the national learners' database, where you can search for PLC courses.

 The qualification you receive at the end of your training will depend on the type of course you have chosen.
 Many of the 1-year PLC courses offer Quality and Qualifications Ireland (QQI) accreditation at level 5 on the National Framework of Qualifications, while other more advanced courses may offer QQI level 6, which can lead to further studies at third level.
 Other qualifications such as City and Guilds are also available.
 It is important to check out the qualification attached to a particular course before you decide to enrol.

-In general, you should have finished your secondary education and taken your Leaving Certificate examination in order to be eligible for a PLC course.
-However, if you have work experience relevant to the course on offer or think you can demonstrate a particular ability in that area, you should write to the college where the course will take place.
+However, you may be able to apply for a PLC course if you have not completed your Leaving Certificate.
+If you have work experience relevant to the course on offer or think you can demonstrate a particular ability in that area, you should write to the college where the course will take place.
 Explain your circumstances in the letter and ask to meet the co-ordinator of the course.

 Use the national learners' database qualifax.ie to find the course in which you are most interested.
 Apply directly to the school or college offering that course.
 Because the courses are work-related, you will probably be called for an interview before a final selection is made.
 These interviews are often quite informal and offer you the opportunity to discuss your particular interest in the course.